LiveOverflow/PwnAdventure3/README.md

 Password=
 Instances=
 ```

-Make sure that the client can reache these hosts, for example by adding them to the `/etc/hosts`.
-In this example the server is running on `192.168.178.57`:
+Make sure that the client can reach these hosts, for example by adding them to the `/etc/hosts` file.
+In this example the server is running on `192.168.178.57` and the entry for them would be:

 ```
 192.168.178.57  master.pwn3